anaai/anaai/event-listener/README.md

 # Event Listener
-Event listener listens for events on the blockchain through their web socket API and triggers appropriate actions on the rest of the platform.
+Event listener listens for events on the blockchain [node provider](https://www.alchemy.com/) through their web socket API and posts a request to start generating an image to job service.

-1. When users pay for generating an image -> Triggers a job for generating an image
-2. When users pay for an image -> Calls nft service to transfer token ownership to the user who paid for the image

 ### Requirements
 1. Docker